 Spring Weeding for Lawn Care

-Two choices available to you when getting rid of lawn weeds, manual removal or chemical treatments.
+Generally there are just Two choices available to you when getting rid of lawn weeds, manual removal or chemical treatments.
 Manual weed removal simply means using hand tools designed for the job.
 A garden trowel or a special long thin trowel designed to get to the bottom of the roots of things like dandelions are handy options.

 If the area is large and the problem severe the chemical treatment might be the best bet.